janbar/osmin/simulator/README.md

 ```
 On osmin, the main button is now green.
 Press it so it's blue, and adjust the zoom.

-By typing the commands below, osmin should folows the movement.
+By typing the commands below, osmin should follows the movement.
 ```
 >>> angle 45
 >>> move 5